EoaNB-Team/EoaNB/README.md

 ## Join the Team

 If you wish to contribute to the development of the mod, support us on Patreon or join the team.
 The links to support/apply can be found in our `#faq` channel on Discord.
 Donators will be given the special Auxillaires role on Discord which gives backdoor access to most of our development process/work and given special personalized easter eggs in our mod.
 Applicant Developers will be given the `Curia` Team Member Role and the `Disciplio` Trial Role.
 After passing the Trial Period, members will be fully accepted into the team and be given GitHub write access if applicable.

-### Rules for Developers
-- Current General Development for EoaNB shall be pushed onto the `(0.5)-Sanguis in Harenis` branch.
-- All code should be error-checked before pushed onto the Github
-- Merging should be done carefully and procedurely.
-Do not override other developers' work without acknowledgment of the team.
-- If procedural pushing (including incomplete content) is crucial to development, request a new branch.
-- Merging any branch into the master branch (the distributed branch) will require a pull request which can only be initialised by a *Centurion*, and requires the approval of at least another Centurion.
-Errors are to be checked and minimalised by the Centurion who does the request.
-- Additional rules in the **Developer Bible**

 ### Meet the Lead-Developers
 <table>